justatestaccount01/library_system/README.md

 * `transferFrom` overrides openzeppelins implementation to add a custom (struct) meta-data functionality.

-All other openzeppenlin functions are avaliable.
+All other openzeppenlin exposed functions are avaliable.